 The name Saputara means 'Abode of Serpents'.
 This indicates that the place is mostly known for snakes.
 The significant river of Sarpa Ganga is another famous landmark in Saputara.
 The shore of the river is having several statues of snakes.
 The Saputara hill station was founded in 1960 during the partition of Bombay and Gujarat.
 When it comes to mythology, this place holds a significant event from the epic Ramayana.
 It is believed that Lord Rama spent 11 years of his life during his Exile from Ayodhya.
-The Saputara is spelled with nature’s best elements amidst the Sahyadris or the Western Ghats including panoramic landscapes, lush forestry and so much more
+The Saputara is spelled with nature’s best elements amidst the Sahyadris or the Western Ghats including panoramic landscapes, lush forestry and so much more.

 It is an ancient fort built by Maratha ruler Shivaji.
 The place is extremely quiet and peaceful and is a perfect spot to spend some time with nature.
 The fort is located in a very remote area hence adding to its serenity.

-Saputara Lake.
 Saputara is mainly known and visited for the popular Saputara lake, people come here to embrace its beauty and also to indulge in fun activities like boating.
 The lake is surrounded by gardens on both sides where people walk in the morning and spend some peaceful time amidst lush greenery.

 The Tribal museum will give you a great view of the lifestyle of locals of the Saputara who are mostly Dangis.
 The museum displays several things related to the life of Dangis such as costumes, heritage, and ecology.

 A beautiful place snuggled with the abundant beauty of nature near Malegaon.
 It is a perfect sunrise and sunset point which is why it is also called Sunrise or Valley View Point.

 If you love the sound of a waterfall then you will definitely fall in love with the electric noises amidst the beauty of Gira Falls.
 The 150 feet tall waterfall looks amazingly surreal and attracts tourists from all over the country.

 The nearest railway stations are Waghai Railway Station, Dungardha Railway Station, and Kala Amb Railway Station.
-If you are traveling from other cities of India, you need to deboard at Mumbai Railway Station and from there you can take local express trains towards Waghai Railway Station which is just 50 kilometres away from Saputara.
+If you are traveling from other cities of India, you need to deboard at Mumbai Railway Station and from there you can take local express trains towards Waghai Railway Station which is just 50 kilometers away from Saputara.
 From Waghai, you can easily get a local bus to reach Saputara.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here